stormdotcom/annotate_x/README.md

 - **Batch Processing**: Annotate multiple images in one go, saving time and effort.
 - **Data Export**: Export annotations in popular formats like JSON, XML (Pascal VOC), and COCO.
 - **User-Friendly Interface**: Intuitive UI/UX design for a seamless annotation experience.
-- **Collaboration Support**: Share projects and collaborate with team members in real-time.

 ### Installation